ryanzhang22/verifyMe/README.md

 of training examples and inherently imperfect nature of the neural network, images are sometimes misclassified.
 The best way to avoid this is, as always, to use more training images.

+This project was one of my first dives into neural networks and was done mainly for fun.
+I will come back to this project and update with the knowledge I have now.